glennhenry/cs-notes/docs/computer-and-programming-fundamentals/03-bitwise-operation/bitwise-operation.md

   Result:  10101111
   ```

-- Clear specific bits : By performing a bitwise AND operation between a binary value and a mask with specific bits set to 0, the result will have the corresponding bits in the value set to 0, while preserving the other bits.
+- Clear specific bits: By performing a bitwise AND operation between a binary value and a mask with specific bits set to 0, the result will have the corresponding bits in the value set to 0, while preserving the other bits.

   ```
   Value:   10101010